IT302/Source-Analyzer/README.md

 $ export BD=/path/to/build/directory
 $ clang -cc1 -load $BD/lib/libSourceAnalyzer.so   some-input-file.c
 ```
-SourceAnalyzer was tested with LLVM 3.4 and clang 3.4  may not compile with other versions of LLVM or clang as APIs may differ.
+SourceAnalyzer was tested with LLVM 3.4 /clang 3.4  and may not compile with other versions of LLVM or clang as APIs may differ.
 The latest information about  clang plugins can be found [here](http://clang.llvm.org/docs/ClangPlugins.html)